MarinsPlayLab/Orbis-Mayhem-Legal/Terms-Of-Service.md

 ### 7.2 Nature of Virtual Items

 - Virtual items and virtual currencies have **no real-world monetary value** and are not redeemable for money or any monetary equivalent from us or any other party.
 - You obtain only a limited license to use virtual items within the Game; you do not gain any property rights in them.
 - We may, at our discretion and subject to applicable law, modify, balance, remove, or discontinue virtual items, virtual currencies, or features at any time, with or without notice.

 Unless required by applicable consumer law or app store policies, **all sales of virtual items are final and non-refundable**.

+### 7.3 Refunds, Withdrawal Rights, and Store Responsibilities

+- Refunds for purchases made through Google Play, the Apple App Store, or any other authorized platform are handled exclusively by those stores under their own policies.
+We do not process refunds directly.
+- Where EU or local consumer law grants a statutory withdrawal right for digital content, you acknowledge that delivery of the virtual item begins immediately after purchase.
+By confirming the purchase in the store interface, you request that delivery start immediately and acknowledge that the withdrawal right is waived once delivery begins, except where the store expressly provides otherwise.
+- Any refund that a store grants or denies is governed by that store’s decision.
+We will follow and implement the store’s outcome (for example, by revoking items if a refund occurs).

 ---